Unsupervised Spike Depth Estimation via Cross-modality Cross-domain Knowledge Transfer: Conclusion

-We are the first to explore the unsupervised task in spike modality, and we propose a novel BiCross framework to exploit the multi-level knowledge of open-source RGB datasets and reserve the advantages of both modalities.
-For the cross-modality phase, Coarse-to-Fine Knowledge Distillation transfers the global and pixel-level knowledge from source RGB to simulated source spike.
-For the cross-domain phase, we introduce Uncertainty Guided Teacher-Student to align the global-level features between two domains and transfer pixel-level domain-invariant pseudo labels.
-In order to pave the way for unsupervised spike depth estimation, we translate wildly used RGB depth datasets to spike modality and demonstrate the effectiveness and generalization ability of BiCross.
-For limitations, due to the teacher-student mechanism, BiCross brings more computational cost during training.
-However, when inference on target spike data, the parameters and forward propagate time of student model has not been increased.
+We are the first to explore the unsupervised task in spike modality, and propose a BiCross framework to leverage the annotation and absorb sufficient spatial information from open-source RGB datasets.
+For the cross-modality phase, Coarse-to-Fine Knowledge Distillation is designed to realize comprehensive cross-modality knowledge transfer and reserve the unique strength of both modalities.
+For the cross-domain phase, we introduce a Self-Correcting Teacher-Student scheme to ease the domain shift and avoid error accumulation.
+We provide four large-scale spike depth estimation datasets for continuous research in the spike community.